ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 * B.S. in **Computer Science**(2022)

 # Career
-This page hasn't been completed yet.
-You may refer to [this repository](https://github.com/ObjectOrientedLife/Portfolios/blob/main/Portfolio_ChanghwiPark_ENG.pdf), which contains an old version of portfolio of mine, for much more information about me.

 ## **Nexon Korea**
 * Gameplay & Engine Programmer
 * *August 2022 - September 2023*